Vantiq/vantiq-extension-sources/CSVSource/README.md

 the extension can process all files exist in the input folder which support the name file pattern.
 In this way, in cases where the extension is not running during file updates, it will resend all accumulated files once it restarted.

+In addition to handling delimiter-separated fields, this connector can extract fields from fixed positions in the record.
+This is configured as described below.

+It is also possible to have the connector write files.
+This operation is described below.

 The documentation has been split into two parts, [Setting Up Your Machine](#machine) and [Setting Up Your Vantiq](#vantiq).

 # Prerequisites <a name="pre" id="pre"></a>